karthik-33/karthik-33.github.io/_posts/2017-02-20-Caterpillar-tube-assembly-pricing.md

 ### Report Organization

 I will present some key steps and results in this post.
-A detailed presentation covering all the points listed above is hosted on slideshare, and embedded below.
+A detailed presentation covering all the points listed above is embedded below.

-<iframe src="//www.slideshare.net/slideshow/embed_code/key/8uSORsIg26t0lh" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/KarthikVenkataraman11/kaggle-caterpillar-tube-assembly-pricing" title="Kaggle Caterpillar tube assembly pricing" target="blank"></a> </strong></div>
+<iframe src="https://docs.google.com/presentation/d/1jpCPkjW-sk4r_l6AxI9EhsrLrWN2eNglmKz-K3gM_Gw/embed?start=false&loop=false&delayms=3000" frameborder="0" width="480" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ### Executive Summary

-Quoted price is a strongly non-linear function of various factors.
+Quoted price is a strong non-linear function of various factors.
 1. Order quantity is the most significant factor affecting quoted price
 2. Tube assembly diameter and length are important predictors of price, are likely a proxy for amount of material used in building tube assemblies
 3. Annual usage (per tube assembly), total annual usage (per supplier) and the length of time Caterpillar has had a relationship with supplier, all play a role in price